Skip to content ↓

 Welcome to Year 4

-Outdoor Learning will be on Thursdays.
+Outdoor Learning will be on Tuesdays throughout Term 5.
 Children will need wellies in a named carrier bag as well as appropriate wet weather gear (waterproof coat and trousers).
 We advise that Outdoor Learning kit remains in school for the duration of the term as we may take advantage of other opportunities for outdoor learning within our timetable.

 Homework